 Where a player shields the ball from an opponent and is successful in letting it run out of play.
 Can be offensive (to win a corner or throw in up field) or defensive (winning a throw in or goal kick).

-A foul won is defined as where a player wins a free kick or penalty for their team after being fouled by an opposing player.
+A Foul Won is defined when a player wins a free kick or penalty for their team after being fouled by an opposing player.

-There is no foul won for a handball, dive, back pass, illegal restart, dissent, GK 6-second violation or obstruction where a free kick is conceded.
+There are no fouls won for a handball, dive, back pass, illegal restart, dissent, GK 6-second violation or obstruction where a free kick is conceded.

-When the ball has left the field of play for a goal kick or throw in (excluding corners).
+When the ball has left the field of play for a Goal kick or throw in.

 For Opta Discipline tables, we award one point per foul conceded, three points per yellow card and six per red card.
 For Referees’ tables we also add three points per penalty awarded.